Subscribie/subscribie/docs/content/en/docs/Tasks/create-shop-page.md

 date: 2022-11-17
 weight: 5
 description: >
-  How to add an extra page to your shop.
+  Want to add more pages to your shop?
+Follow these steps to add additional pages to your shop.
 ---

-Learn how to add additional pages to your shop by following these steps.

 ## Steps to Create a Shop Page